Limerr857/Application_suite/README.md

 #### Encrypt0r:
 Encrypts messages using very simple methods, not really reliable scince you can brute-force your way trough most of it.
 Basically, do not use for anything other than fun.
 Level 1, 2 and 3 uses basically the same method, only with slightly different degrees of security.
-Level 4 is different, but can still be brute-forced unless you use a MASSIVE key.
+Level 4 is different, but can still be brute-forced.
+New codes are generated every day for level 4, so do not wait too long to send your message!

 ## Installation
 To install simply download and uncompress the .zip file.
 After that, open `Application_suite.exe`.